js1972/pi-channel-edit/README.md

       host="<hostname of PI Server>:<port>"
     }

-###Eexecute
+###Execute
-1.clone the repo and cd into the top-level directory 2.add the application.conf file to src/main/resources 3.run sbt (all dependancie will download) and then enter container:start at the sbt command prompt 4.access the api via your browser or favourite rest client or soapUI for testing a PI interface.
+1. Clone the repo and cd into the top-level directory
+2. Add the application.conf file to src/main/resources
+3. Run sbt (all dependancie will download) and then enter container:start at the sbt command prompt
+4. Access the api via your browser or favourite rest client or soapUI for testing a PI interface.